memogarcia/OpenStack/README.md

 ## Infra services

-* fluentd: for logging
+* Fluentd: for logging
-* cadvisor: for container stats
+* Cadvisor: for container stats
-* elasticsearch: for log collection
+* Elasticsearch: for log collection
-* kibana: for log visualization
+* Kibana: for log visualization
-* portainer: for container management
+* Portainer: for container management

 ## Third-party services